Baseline Funding stream

 If you are an eligible applicant, you are invited to access the Housing, Infrastructure and Communities Canada Funding Portal and complete the Expression of Interest (EOI) application.
 A step-by-step guide to aid in completing the Expression of Interest can be found in Annex A of the Baseline Funding Guide.

-After submission of the EOI, Housing, Infrastructure and Communities Canada will assess your application and will then invite all eligible applicants to Stage II, which entails submitting a full capital plan application.
+After submission of the EOI, Housing, Infrastructure and Communities Canada will assess your application and will then invite all eligible applicants to Stage II, which entails submitting a full Capital Plan application.

 Stage II

-Applicants deemed eligible following assessment of the EOI applications will be contacted by Housing, Infrastructure and Communities Canada, informed of their notional allocations under the Baseline Funding stream, and invited to submit a full Capital Plan Application.
+Applicants deemed eligible following assessment of the EOI applications will be contacted by Housing, Infrastructure and Communities Canada, informed of their notional allocations under the Baseline Funding stream, and invited to submit a full Capital Plan application.
 More detail on this stage will be made available in the coming months.

 Applicant guide